SqFKYo/articy3_renpy3/README.md

 ### Python expectations
 You have defined a Ren'py Character compatible class of your own that includes any and all possible customizations and in addition forwards the calls to linked char.
+The default implementation assumes this class's name is `RenCharacter` and supports only `Color` extra attribute defined in articy.
 Example code:

 ```python
 init -1 python: